 The carrying amounts of reinsurance contracts held assets/liabilities across all lines of business must be aggregated by reinsurer.
-The resulting ten largest reinsurers, based on the carrying amounts of reinsurance contracts held assets/liabilities, ceded outstanding claims and other amounts owed, must be disclosed in the form of Table 6.3.
+The reinsurers, based on the carrying amounts of reinsurance contracts held assets/liabilities, ceded outstanding claims and other amounts owed, must be disclosed in the form of Table 6.3.
 The Central Bank expects this disclosure to be done by product type.
-This top-ten list must be assembled by insurer groups, and not by individual subsidiaries of a reinsurance conglomerate.

-2.6.4 Liability Roll Forward
+3.6.4 Liability Roll Forward

-The liability roll forward schedules are shown in Table 6.4.a to 6.4.c of the Schedules to the AAR-LT, separately for insurance contracts and reinsurance contracts held.
+The liability roll forward schedules are shown in Table 6.4.a to 6.4.b of the Schedules to the AAR-LT, separately for insurance contracts and reinsurance contracts held.
 The AA must provide the liability roll forward schedules by participating and non-participating, and by portfolio for Trinidad and Tobago.
 For outside of TT, the liability roll forward schedule by participating or non-participating must be provided.
-These tables are constructed to enable users to reconcile information within the AAR to the annual return, as per the following:
+These tables are constructed to enable users to reconcile information within the AAR to the annual returns, as per the following: